Command Line Interface

 Using arguments inside scripts

-When running a script using julia
+When you run the script using julia

 $ julia script.jl arg1 arg2...

-help output below) but PROGRAM_FILE
+help below), but the PROGRAM_FILE

 $ julia -e 'println(PROGRAM_FILE); for x in ARGS; println(x); end' foo bar